Section 482 CrPc – Quashing Of FIR

 Guidelines established by the Supreme Court of India

-Introduction of the Section 482 CrPC: – Sec.
+Introduction of Section 482 CrPC: – Sec.
 482 of the CrPC, 1973 (37th Chapter of the code) grants vast and unlimited inherent power.
 It protects the High Court’s fundamental powers to prevent abuse of any court’s procedure or to achieve justice’s aims, and therefore the High Court must consider both the nature and gravity of the offences.

 Black’s Law Dictionary

 Quash is defined as “to overthrow, abate, vacate, annul, or declare void.”
 Simply put, quashing criminal proceedings would signify that the legal machinery that had been set in action would be stopped.
-This is normally done after an F.I.R (First Information Report ) has been filed but before the charge sheet has been submitted.
+This is normally done after an F.I.R.
+(First Information Report ) has been filed but before the charge sheet has been submitted.
 Even after the charge sheet has been filed, the Supreme Court can revoke the proceedings, but this is normally discouraged.

 Narinder Singh v.
-State of Punjab (2014) 6 SCC 466:
+State of Punjab (2014) 6 SCC 466

 High Court decisions in this regard should be guided by the following twin objectives, as stated: –